Nicola Borthwick, PGCE, BSc (Hons), Dip Couns. Registered Member MBACP

 Photos & videos

-I offer an initial FREE 50 minute assessment session where we can discuss your individual needs, giving you the opportunity to ask questions and explore together the best way, for you, to move forward.
+I offer an initial FREE assessment session where we can discuss your needs, giving you the opportunity to ask questions and explore together the best way, for you, to move forward.

 Fees at Welwyn

-Sessions in Welwyn are charged at £40 per counselling hour for individuals (50 minutes) (Concessions may be available) and £55 per hour for couples (60 minutes)
+Sessions in Welwyn are charged at £40 per counselling hour for individuals (50 minutes) and £52 per hour for couples (60 minutes)

 Fees at Colindale

-Sessions in Colindale are charged at £42 per counselling hour (50 minutes) (Concessions may be available) and £57 per hour for couples (60 minutes).
+Sessions in Colindale are charged at £45 per counselling hour (50 minutes) and £57 per hour for couples (60 minutes).

-Concessions are available for counselling students.
+Concessions may be available.
 Please enquire for further details.

 Where I Offer Counselling

 Counselling sessions in Old Welwyn are held in my conservatory overlooking my peaceful garden.
-There is dedicated parking, as well as free road parking.
+There is free road parking.
 I offer evenings (between 6.30 and 9.30pm) and weekend morning appointments.
 (Please see photos above)

 In Colindale, they are held at The Colindale Trust's Community Venue, (15 Osler Court, Charcot Road, NW9 5XW) in the heart of Colindale which is close to public transport links, including both tube (nearest tube is Colindale) and bus.
 There is also nearby free road parking.
 (Alternatively appointments may be available on Grahame Park, where free parking is generally available).
 I offer evenings (between 6.30 and 9.30pm) and weekend morning appointments.